TyrannicalAmbition/deeptrace/README.md

 - **Universal Log Format Support**: Analyze logs from Playwright, Selenium (JSON/HAR), or Allure results folder.
 - **Highlight Slow Steps**: Show the slowest steps (`--top N`) or all steps slower than a given threshold (`--threshold`).
+- **Markdown Report Generation**: Generate a Markdown report with --report.
 - **Simple CLI**: Analyze logs with a single command.
 - **Python API**: Use as a library in your automation scripts or test infrastructure.
 - **Fast and Lightweight**: Designed to work with very large logs and fast parsing.